Non-drug ADHD treatments don't pan out in study

 More information: Learn more about ADHD from the U.S. Centers for Disease Control and Prevention.

-Journal reference: American Journal of Psychiatry search and more info website
+Journal information: American Journal of Psychiatry

 Health News Copyright © 2013 HealthDay.
 All rights reserved.